-For your protection, this form may show only the last four digits of your social security number (SSN), individual taxpayer identification number (ITIN), or employer identification number (EIN).
+For your protection, this form may show only the last four digits of the TIN in Items E and H2, as noted under Purpose of Schedule K-1, above.
 However, the partnership has reported your complete identification number to the IRS.